by Amy Venzke November 21, 2020 7 min read

-The new Bugaboo Lynx is a dead ringer for the Bugaboo Fox.
+The Bugaboo Lynx is a dead ringer for the Bugaboo Fox2.
 The two strollers look almost identical, offering a similar size and weight, along with features like a one-piece standing fold, reversible seat and easy car seat compatibility.

 It may be hard to tell the two strollers apart—but parents will quickly spot the $300 price discrepancy.

-Debuting in October 2019 at $899, the Lynx is the most affordable full-size stroller from Bugaboo, a Dutch brand long known for its high quality—and its high price point.
+Introduced in late 2019 starting at $899, the Lynx is the most affordable full-size stroller from Bugaboo, a Dutch brand long known for its high quality—and its high price point.

-But the Bugaboo Lynx, which is available for pre-order from Strolleria, lacks a few features that make the Bugaboo Fox one of the top luxury strollers on the market.
+But the Bugaboo Lynx lacks a few features that make the Bugaboo Fox2 one of the top luxury strollers on the market.

-The Fox offers superior maneuverability, an included bassinet and an easier fold, while the Lynx is a pared-down version at a lower price.
+The Fox—upgraded in 2020 to the Fox2 model—offers superior maneuverability, an included bassinet and an easier fold, while the Lynx is a pared-down version at a lower price.

-Launching in October 2019 and available for pre-order from Strolleria now, the Bugaboo Lynx is a more affordable and pared-down version of the Fox.
+The Bugaboo Lynx is a more affordable and pared-down version of the Fox2.

-The Lynx offers a similar style and function to the Fox, but with front-wheel-only suspension and a bassinet sold separately.
-The Lynx becomes an easy, one-click travel system with the addition of the Bugaboo Turtle by Nuna infant car seat, which directly connects to the frame without car seat adapters.
-Car seats from four other brands are also compatible using adapters.
+The Lynx offers a similar style and function to the Fox2, but with front-wheel-only suspension and a bassinet sold separately.
+The Lynx becomes an easy, one-click travel system with the addition of the Bugaboo Turtle One by Nuna infant car seat, which connects to the frame using car seat adapters.
+Car seats from four other brands are also compatible using the adapters.

-The Fox became Bugaboo's premier single stroller upon its debut in 2018.
+The Fox became Bugaboo's premier single stroller upon its debut in 2018 and was updated to the Fox2 in 2020.

-The Fox comes with two sets of fabrics: a bassinet fabric and a seat fabric, which attach to the same frame.
-Like the Lynx, the Fox also pairs directly with the Bugaboo Turtle car seat without adapters and can also use adapters to connect with car seats from several other brands.
+The Fox2 comes with two sets of fabrics: a bassinet fabric and a seat fabric, which attach to the same frame.
+Like the Lynx, the Fox2 also pairs with the Bugaboo Turtle One car seat with adapters and can also use adapters to connect with car seats from several other brands.

 If you add a bassinet for the Lynx, sold separately for $250, the price difference between the two strollers is only $50.